Ahmed bin Abdulaziz Al Saud: Activities from 2015 to 2019

-Ahmed bin Abdulaziz is one of three members of the Allegiance Council who did not support the appointment of Mohammad bin Salman as crown prince on 21 June 2017.
+MBS was appointed crown prince in June 2017, replacing MBN.
+Ahmed bin Abdulaziz was one of three members of the Allegiance Council who did not support MBS's appointment as crown prince.
 The others were Muhammad bin Saad Al Saud and Abdulaziz bin Abdullah bin Abdulaziz Al Saud.
 The latter represented his older brother, Khalid bin Abdullah, at the meeting of the council.